-Thinking about a zero down payment VA home mortgage in the New Year?
+Thinking about a zero down payment VA home mortgage?
 See what the new loan limit is in your area.

-The U.S. Department of Veterans Affairs has posted its 2014 VA loan limits.
+The U.S. Department of Veterans Affairs has updated its 2014 VA loan limits effective February 28, 2014.
 For most areas, the limit is still $417,000, unless listed as a high-cost county where limits are higher.
-The limits take effect January 1st and are in place until further notice.
+The limits are in place for the remainder of 2014.

 In general, VA loan limits follow these same trends as reported by FHFA.

-A long list of counties that were not included in the high-cost category for 2013 were added for 2014.
-Included in the areas with limits that exceed $417,000 are Colorado counties of Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Garfield, Gilpin, Jefferson and Park.
-Also new to the list this year are California counties of El Dorado, Placer, Sacramento and Yolo.
-Monroe County, Florida and Bristol County, Massachusetts were also added.
-And finally, many counties in Rhode Island and Tennessee will have loan limits above $417,000 for 2014.
-For a complete list of high-cost areas and their limits, click here
+A number of counties not listed as high-cost for 2013 were added for 2014.
+For instance, areas with limits that exceed $417,000 include the Colorado counties of Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Garfield, Gilpin, Hinsdale, Jefferson, Ouray and Park.
+Also new to the list this year are California counties of Alpine, El Dorado, Mono, Nevada, Placer, Sacramento and Yolo.
+Collier and Monroe Counties in Florida and Bristol County, Massachusetts were also added.
+And finally, many counties in Northern Marian Islands, Rhode Island, Tennessee and Virginia will have loan limits above $417,000 for 2014.
+For a complete list of high-cost areas and their limits, click here.

-iFreedom Direct® VA Purchase Loan Manager, Stevie Weaver, says, "The good news for those relocating to expensive housing markets is that they will be able to bid competitively on homes in high-cost counties."
+iFreedom Direct Corporation VA Purchase Loan Manager, Stevie Weaver, says, "The good news for those relocating to expensive housing markets, and looking for a VA loan, is that they will be able to bid competitively on homes in high-cost counties."
 Weaver goes on to say, "And some existing homeowners who have been underwater may finally see their home values rising again."